alainvanhoof/alpine_nginx/README.md

 Role Name
 =========

-This role creates a running nginx instance with an option to install php5/php7 served by hph-fpm
+This role creates a running nginx instance with an option to install php5/php7 served by php-fpm

 Requirements
 ------------